skillfulman2/HackerRank/README.md

 # HackerRank

 Gonna chip away at vim comfortability with small excercises on hackerRank.
-Will write notes in the commit messages when I learn/make adjustments to any configs or mappings
+Will write notes in the commit messages when I learn/make adjustments to any configs or mappings.

+Also making myself more familiar with python syntax.
+I like the ability to write a program without public static void main(String args []) {}